 Beatrix didn’t get married till she was 47.
 Miss Potter was pushing 50 before she became Mrs. Heelis – her first and only marriage.
 So if you’re over 35 and still single, don’t despair – there’s still time!

 Beatrix brought the threatened breed of Herdwick sheep back to a thriving population.
-Herdwick sheep – a rare breed native to the high, inhospitable fells of the Lake District in Scotland – were a severely threatened breed in the early 20th century.
+Herdwick sheep – a rare breed native to the high, inhospitable fells of the Lake District in England – were a severely threatened breed in the early 20th century.
 Beatrix not only helped to breed the sheep back into a stable and thriving population, but she was also instrumental in helping to preserve the traditional way of life of the native shepherds of the region.